 APMA 3100 | Section 003

-- Review before this course
+- Math to know before this course

-- Formula sheet
+- Formula Sheet:

 - This sheet will be provided to all students at all exams.

-- MANY practice problems
+- MANY practice problems here

 Final exam - practice tests